AdamOConnor/InforMe-Dublin/README.md

-# InforMe-Lucan
+# InforMe-Dublin
-Android Application on Hisorical place's in Lucan
+Android Application on Hisorical place's in different suburbs of dublin.